Canon 600D vs Sony HX99

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 7 years and 6 months of technical progress since the 600D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the HX99 comes out slightly ahead of the 600D (15 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the HX99 emerges as the winner of the match-up (16 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.